seunomosowon/TA-mailclient/README.md

 - Removed interval from inputs.conf.spec
 - Upgraded Splunk SDK to 1.6.2
 - Added additional test cases on Travis CI to test that functionality works
+- Fix loading local exceptions

 ##### Known issues

-Currently no known issues in version 1.0.2 of TA-mailclient.
+Currently no known issues in version 1.0.3 of TA-mailclient.
+This is currently tested against the latest version of Splunk Enterprise.
 Issues can be reported and tracked on Github at this time.